Updated June 2026

 Export your YNAB transactions as CSV (Budget → Export → All Data).
 Sign up at lazeefish.com, connect your bank via Plaid (recent history imports automatically), recreate your envelope categories, and optionally import the YNAB CSV for older historical data.
 Then cancel your YNAB renewal before the next billing date.
 Full steps are in the switching guide above.

-Is there a truly free YNAB?
+Is there an actually affordable YNAB?

 Same method.